adrianblakey/slot-car-ecom/README.md

   1. Ask us (nicely) for one.
   2. Make one yourself.
-  3. And hopefully sometime in the future - call your favorite slot car parts vendor - maybe Betta in the UK and maybe do-slot in Germany and in the USA(?)
+  3. And hopefully sometime in the future - call your favorite slot car parts vendor - maybe Betta in the UK, and maybe do-slot in Germany and in the USA(?)

 We should have a few flashed, tested and inventoried for our own use and to give to friends and family (neither Richard nor I have family that slot car race :-) - so I suppose half of that is a lie) If you are very nice to us and you are willing to be a tester and provide constructive feedback and suggestions I am pretty sure you'll get one.
 At some point the supply will run out and we might well have moved on to working on V2, V3 ... (there will be innovations).

 You can make one yourself.
 Everything is here to do that.
 It is not hard to do and you'll have some fun doing it and learn some new skills.
 If you want to make a lot and sell them - please do ...
 The basic steps to do so are: create an account on JLCPCB, upload some files from the production directory, possibly order missing parts, wait a while, optionally build a version of the firmware, flash the part with your own build or the one we supply.

 We hope that some of the vendors want to get involved and see an opportunity to make and sell these at a profit.
 As you'll see there is some effort and cost involved for them to do that, so expect to pay a premium for a finished item.
-There's also maybe an opportunity say to create a third party marketplace for custom binaries etc.
+There's also maybe an opportunity say to create a third party marketplace for custom binaries, an eCom tester, a flashing jig etc.

 Once I can figure out how to create a proper WiKi on git - we'll provide some more detailed instructions for doing all this.

 # Slot Car Racing

 We want the slot car hobby to flourish and not die.
-We see brushless motors as a lower cost option to brush motors that are close to (and soon) shall exceed the performance of brushed motors.
+We see brushless motors as a lower cost option to brushed motors that are close to (and soon) shall exceed the performance of brushed motors.
 One obstacle to running brushless is the eCom - we hope by providing a very competetive one at very low cost, we can remove if not eliminate that obstacle.

 Slot car racing has always represented a way to practically learn some new skills.